menhaj007/reach_mastermind/README.md

 - computerPoints, initialized with 10.
 On Each correct guess, these points are deducted
 - userPoints, initialized with the value of 10.
 On each wrong guess, user loses points.
 - difficultyLevelValue, there are 3 levels in this game.
 If user enters 1, the value of this variable changes to 4.
 Which means, the random number will consist of an array of integers with length of 4.
 If user's choice is 2, the array length will be 6, and 3 will consist of 8 elements.
 Finally, as the level of difficulty increases, the number of attempts decreases from 10, 8, to 5 tries respectively.
-- numberOfAttemps, the default value is 10.
+- numberOfAttempts, the default value is 10.
 But it will change when user chooses a difficult level and if user keep guessing the number.
 It will reset when user agrees to play again.
 - computerFeedback, type String, this is a 2 Dimension array.
 A player's feedback is copied here to the player can review either after failing the game or winning the game.
 This method doesn't automatically push the data to MySQL.
 It is just in memory access data.
 - guessHistory, type String, will hold the information about the users guesses only to keep the record cleaner for review.
 - numberOfSavedFeedback